signalfx/splunk-otel-collector/docs/getting-started/linux-manual.md

 ](./linux-installer.md), we provide Debian and RPM package repositories that you can make use of with the following commands (requires `root` privileges).

+**Note:** The [SignalFx Smart Agent and collectd bundle]( https://github.com/signalfx/signalfx-agent/releases) is only supported and installed on x86_64/amd64 platforms.

 > IMPORTANT: `systemctl` is a requirement to run the collector as a service.
 > Otherwise, manually running the collector is required.